 Industry leading biosecurity solutions by Livetec

-Livetec’s scientifically backed biosecurity solutions have been helping farmers across the UK to better protect their livestock and their business viability for more than a decade.
+Livetec’s evidence based biosecurity solutions have been helping farmers across the UK to better protect their livestock and their business viability for more than a decade.

 Our experienced team uses our unrivalled breadth of on-farm experience, extensive scientific research, industry partnerships and advanced in-house product development capability to create bespoke biosecurity plans to mitigate against the risk of disease; no matter where your farm is located, regardless of its physical lay out and irrespective of its current procedures.